 An important distinction must be made if you have forced yourself into an experiment through the variation switcher, and you paused the experiment at some point later.
 It is expected behaviour that you continue to receive that experiment because you forced yourself into the experiment.
 If you do not want to continue receiving the experiment when you've paused, you can explicitly remove yourself from the experiment in the variation switcher.

 Declaring a Winner

 Once you declare the winner, all users will be assigned the winning variation.
 If a user uninstalls your app on their device and then reinstalls it, that user should still receive the winning variation.

-You can let it run it indefinitely so that users continue to receiving the winning variation or simply pause it so any new users won’t be allocated into the experiment into the winning variation.
+You can let it run it indefinitely so that users continue to receive the winning variation, or simply pause it so any new users won’t be allocated into the experiment with the winning variation.